Atlanta Employment Litigation Attorneys Serve Workers and Employers

 We can also evaluate when a class action might be appropriate based on the facts of the case.
 We have been successful in getting classes approved by the court as well as arguing against the certification of a class.

 Matters involving executive employment contracts and other contract disputes can be particularly complex.
-Whether either party has breached the contract is often a matter of technical interpretation.
+Whether either party has breached the agreement is often a technical interpretation.
 Allegations of bad faith or wrongful termination can be difficult to sort out.
-The rights of an executive to severance is often contentious, as are whether a noncompete agreement is enforceable.
-A company needs to protect itself from unfair competition, but separated employees should be able to continue in their careers.
-If a worker is accused of misappropriating trade secrets or other intellectual property, the stakes are high for both sides.
+The right of an executive to severance is often contentious, as is the issue of whether a non-compete agreement is enforceable.
+A company needs to protect itself from unfair competition, but separated employees should be able to continue to make a living.
+The stakes are high for both sides if a worker is accused of misappropriating trade secrets or other intellectual property.

-The stakes are even higher when a separated employee is a partner in the company.
-Now ownership interests come into play, including rights to the company’s intellectual property.
-Companies have a right to protect their trade secrets and their brand, but separated partners should be appropriately compensated for their role in building up the trove of IP.
-For all of these reasons, you should only trust your contract disputes to an employment law firm with a track record of success.
+The stakes are even higher when a separated employee is a partner in or officer of the company.
+Again, ownership interests come into play, including rights to the company’s intellectual property.
+Of course, companies have a right to protect their trade secrets and brand.
+Still, separated executives or partners should be appropriately compensated for their role in building up the trove of Intellectual Property.
+For these reasons, you should only trust your contract disputes to an employment law firm with a track record of success.

 Contact a Georgia law firm experienced in employment litigation

-DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta provides determined litigation services for employers and employees at all levels.
-Call us at 470-443-0524 or contact us online to arrange a consultation.
+DeLong, Caldwell, Bridgers, Fitzpatrick & Benjamin, LLC in Atlanta provides determined litigation lawyers and provide services for employers and employees at all levels.
+Call us at or contact us online to arrange a consultation.
 Our Atlanta office is ADA accessible.